 - Recommended: If you want to explore the main World War II related sites in the Prague area.

 Half-day private tour to Terezín concentration camp from Prague

 If you want to visit Terezín but don't feel like organizing the tour on your own and don't like to be part of a large group of tourists, this private tour to Terezín concentration camp is your best option.

-You will be picked up at your hotel and driven back in a luxury car, after being escorted on a private tour of the concentration camp where you will see all the main points of interest with a personalized narration by an expert guide to whom you can also ask any questions you may have.
+You will be picked up at your hotel and taken back in a luxury car, after being escorted on a private tour of the concentration camp where you will see all the main points of interest with a personalized narration by an expert guide who you can ask as many questions as you want.

-Although, in theory, Terezín was not an extermination camp and most prisoner deaths were declared as natural deaths, the reality is that prisoners were cremated alive in the Terezín crematorium.
+Although, in theory, Terezín was not an extermination camp and most of the deaths of prisoners were declared as natural deaths, the reality is that in the crematorium of Terezín prisoners were cremated alive.
 Not en masse, and one at a time (this is shown by the columbarium, where the cremated remains of Jews were stored), but it is known that many of the remains were not stored and were thrown into the Ohre River.

-The Terezín crematorium is usually the last stop of the tour and is where you will see the cruelty of the place at its peak.
+The Terezín crematorium is usually the last stop on the tour and is where you will see the cruelty of the place at its peak.

-This is the main section of the Terezín memorial, where you can see firsthand the terrible living conditions that the Jewish people crammed here endured.
+This is the main section of the Terezín memorial, where you can see firsthand the terrible living conditions suffered by the Jewish people crammed here.
 You will pass through the arrival area, where prisoners left all their belongings and documents in exchange for overalls.

-Other rooms of the so-called Small Fortress include the hospital, with hardly any equipment, the cells where the prisoners lived, the morgue and the baths.
+Other parts of the so-called Small Fortress include the hospital, with hardly any equipment, the cells where the prisoners lived, the morgue and the toilets.